Skip to content

 5. Combined Quality Checks

-Run formatting, linting, type checking, and tests in one command:
+Run linting and type checking in one command:

 make check